banzaicloud/spark-metrics/PrometheusSink.md

 * **metrics-name-capture-regex** - if provided than this regexp is applied on each metric name prior sending to Prometheus.
 The metric name sections captured(regexp groups) will be replaced with the value passed in `metrics-name-replacement`. e.g. `(.*driver_)(.+)`. *Supported only in version **2.3-1.1.0 and above**.*
 * **metrics-name-replacement** - the replacement to replace captured sections(regexp groups) metric name. e.g. `${2}`. *Supported only in version **2.3-1.1.0 and above**.*
+* **labels** - the list of labels to be passed to Prometheus with each metrics in addition to the default ones.
+This must be specified in the format label=value sperated by comma. *Supported only in version **2.3-1.1.0 and above**.*

 `spark-submit` needs to know repository where to download the `jar` containing PrometheusSink from: